tjgalvin/wsclean/doc/source/usage.rst

 A little explanation of this command:

 * Briggs' weighting with robustness of -1 is used.
 For the MWA, this decreases the noise in single snapshots slightly.
-See :doc:`image_weighting` for more info on supported weightings.
+See :doc:`image weighting <image_weighting>` for more info on supported weightings.
 * The (instrumental) XX and YY polarizations are imaged separately and cleaned together.
 This allows more accurate primary beam correction for the MWA.
-See [polarized cleaning](PolarizedCleaning) for more info.
+See :doc:`polarimetric deconvolution <polarimetric_deconvolution>` for more info.
 * A larger ``mgain`` value is used because the MWA synthesized beam is well behaved.
 * A larger image is made because GLEAM includes lower frequencies, at which the primary beam is larger.
 * For GLEAM, the W-snapshot algorithm is used by executing the ``chgcentre`` command prior to imaging, as described on the :doc:`w_snapshot_algorithm`.